 Conserving the agricultural land base is very important to our economy, our environment and our way of life here in Foothills.
 Agricultural products are renewable resources which provide jobs and revenue.
 The long-term viability of agriculture depends on the land base.
 Due to the diversity of agricultural pursuits we can no longer define good farm land strictly by criteria such as the Canada Lands Inventory (CLI) soil capability system.
 We view all land as potential agricultural land and worth conserving.
 Agricultural lands comprise a significant portion of the natural capital in the County, and Foothills has a duty to protect this land for use by future generations.

 Our Rural Character

-The MD of Foothills is a rural municipality.
+The County of Foothills is a rural municipality.
 Being rural is a large part of why we live here.
 Defining the specific qualities that give our municipality rural character was undertaken through the process of producing our MDP.
 The five qualities that begin to describe our rural character are: wide open spaces, scenic vistas, dark skies, a wealth of historic and archaeological resources, and a quality environment with clean air and water, good productive soils and biodiversity in flora and fauna.
-In 2008 and 2009 the MD held a Rural Character Photo Contest.
+In 2008 and 2009 the County held a Rural Character Photo Contest.